biolab/orange-hugo/content/blog/2023/2023-10-24-dask-all-folks.md

 author = "Noah Novšak"
 date = "2023-10-24"
 draft = false
-title = "Dask all Folks"
-type = "blog"
-thumbImage = "/blog_img/2023/2023-10-24-dask-all-folks.png"
-frontPageImage = "/blog_img/2023/2023-10-24-dask-all-folks.png"
+title = "Dask all Folks: preparing large datasets" type = "blog" thumbImage = "/blog_img/2023/2023-10-24-dask-all-folks.png" frontPageImage = "/blog_img/2023/2023-10-24-dask-all-folks.png"
-blog = ["dask", "development"] shortExcerpt = "Loading datasets into Orange with Dask" longExcerpt = "Loading datasets into Orange with Dask"
+blog = ["dask", "development"] shortExcerpt = "Preparing large HDF5 datasets that load into Orange as on-disk data." longExcerpt = "Preparing large HDF5 datasets that load into Orange as on-disk data.
+This post outlines the specifics of the HDF5 format used by Orange and provides Python code that will help you prepare your own large datasets."
 +++

 Today, we will delve into the exciting world of Dask once again, and explore how to finally bring your own data into Orange.
 Or, more precisely, into an [experimental version of Orange that supports Dask](https://github.com/biolab/orange3/wiki/Orange-with-Dask).